ctn-waterloo/website/ctn_waterloo/content/research/nef/principle-2.md

 This result will not be surprising to researchers familiar with current computational neuroscience.
-It has long been known that linear decoding of nonlinear basis functions can be used to approximate nonlinear functions (see section 7.4).
+It has long been known that linear decoding of nonlinear basis functions can be used to approximate nonlinear functions (see section 7.4).
 Nevertheless, our analysis sheds new light on standard approaches.
 Specifically, we: 1) show how observations about neural systems can determine which nonlinear functions can be well-approximated by those